Hoyg/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 [**Azure Kubernetes Service (AKS)**](https://azure.microsoft.com/en-us/services/container-service/){:target="_blank"} is the quickest way to use Kubernetes on Azure.
 AKS provides capabilities to deploy and manage Docker containers using Kubernetes, Docker Swarm and Mesosphere DC/OS orchestrators.
 With AKS, customers automatically get the benefits of the open source Kubernetes without the complexity and the operational overhead.
 Azure DevOps helps in creating the application container Docker images for faster deployments, reliably using the continuous build option.

-Below are the description for the terminolgy used in the lab document to help you get started:
+Below are the descriptions for the terminolgy used in the lab document to help you get started:

-[**Docker**](https://www.docker.com/){:target="_blank"}: Docker is a software technology, that provides operating-system-level virtualization to easily deploy applications in a sandbox (called containers) to run on Linux.
+[**Docker**](https://www.docker.com/){:target="_blank"}: Docker is a software technology, that provides operating-system-level virtualization to easily deploy applications in a sandbox (called containers) to run on the Linux.

 [**Images**](https://docs.docker.com/engine/docker-overview/#docker-objects){:target="_blank"}: An image is a read-only template, with the necessary instructions required for the application to run.